For as long back as I can remember in my smoking life, the name Padrón has been synonymous with three things: quality, flavor and expensive as hell.

 94 Overall Score

 The thought that kept running through my head the entire time I was smoking this was that the best way to describe this stick was a cross between a Pepín and a Padrón.
 It seems to incorporate the best of both worlds: the unmistakable flavor and quality of a Padrón, with the punch of a Pepín.
-It is quite literally the best Padrón I have ever smoked, even better then my beloved 1964 Imperial Natural, which has been a staple of mine for years.
+It is quite literally the best Padrón I have ever smoked, even better than my beloved 1964 Imperial Natural, which has been a staple of mine for years.
 If you can find them, I would buy them.

 Avatar photo